Loading...

 How the process works:

-Payment plans are available through Blue Fire Finance if you need to manage cash flow while waiting for your insurer to process the claim.
+Payment plans are available through Equipped Commercial Finance if you need to manage cash flow while waiting for your insurer to process the claim.

 Detailed guide to Section 54 of the Insurance Contracts Act 1984 and how to exercise your right to choose.